 Use the search drop-down menu to filter and narrow your search when creating a new vApp.
-While adding virtual machines to a vApp, you can search for existing virtual machine configurations that are available from existing vApp templates, as shown in Figure 6.
+While adding virtual machines to a vApp, you can search for existing virtual machine configurations that are available from existing vApp templates, as shown in the following figure.